lzr6778/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

   I'm a Ph.D. student in Kyoto University.
 My current research is analyzation of freak wave, which is a natural disaster caused by high-order nonlinearity in random wave train.

-I concentrated on Biology in high school, and turned to hydraulic engineering in University.
+  I concentrated on Biology Olympiad in high school, and turned to Hydraulic Engineering in University.
+After that, I focus on the research about coastal and offshore engineering.
 I am interested in describing natural phenomenon in beautiful mathematical equations and numerical analysis.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.